phpbb/documentation/development/extensions/tutorial_notifications.rst

 However, note that the phpBB core already defines some *default* variables for you:

 .. csv-table::
-    :header: "Variable", "Description", "Defined in"
+    :header: Variable, Description, Defined in
     :delim: #

     ``USERNAME`` # The recipient's username # :class:`\\phpbb\\notification\\method\\messenger_base` ``notify_using_messenger()``